 We aren’t a traditional market, or a local craft fair or art exhibition... we are different.
 We are small business supporting small businesses!
 We want to change the way people shop & explore all the indie makers that exist right on our doorstep.
-We had over 40 makers, artists, designers and small businesses take part last weekend and I can’t wait until the next event.
+We have over 40 makers, artists, designers and small businesses take part in each event.
 So much small business success is determined by the people you surround yourself with.
 I’m so fortunate to have such amazing craftspeople as part of Folk & Bespoke, who bring heaps of positivity to my events!
 I’m constantly inspired by your passion, drive and creativity and it’s so lovely getting to know each and every one of you.
 Here’s how our events have unfolded so far!

 Share your snaps

 I love seeing your pictures from our events and photos of your lovely purchases.
 Whether you’ve got a picture of some art up in your home or a photo of some of our gorgeous jewellery, don’t forget to share them and remember to tag us and the maker/brand so we can share your post and continue to spread the small business love.

 You can’t buy love, but you can buy handmade

 When you buy a handmade gift, you’re showing someone you love them with something that’s totally unique and made with all the care in the world.
 So if you’re looking for an extra special present (or a gorgeous treat for yourself!), look no further than our traders’ handmade creations.

 The differences between small businesses and big chains is that small brands genuinely care about each and every one of their products.
 From the ingredients and materials to the packaging, small business owners put so much love into everything they do, so if you want to find unique items made with care, consideration and real skill, why not pledge to shop small?!